-It’s a fact: Productive employees can help drive business value, create a happier workplace, and make a positive impact on the bottom line.
+It is well-known fact: Productive employees can help drive business value, create a happier workplace, and make a positive impact on the bottom line.
 That is why companies of all sizes are taking the necessary steps to hire the best employees and increase worker productivity.
-And they are doing it without micromanaging or overworking employees, or setting them up for failure with unrealistic goals.
+In addition, they are doing it without micromanaging or overworking employees, or setting them up for failure with unrealistic goals.
 If you run a small business, you know the link between productivity and profit.
-This Balboa Capital blog article features three simple ways to increase employee productivity at your company.
+This Balboa Capital blog has tips on how to boost employee productivity.

 Wrapping it up.

-You don’t need to overhaul your company or spend a fortune to increase employee productivity.
+You do not need to overhaul your company or spend a fortune to increase employee productivity.
 With a little time and effort, employee training, and an investment in new or upgraded equipment, you will start to see productivity move upward.